Spiranthes sheviakii: Distribution and habitat

 They prefer acidic, dry to mesic successional habitats, open barrens and old fields.
 They are also found in thickets undergoing succession to oak-hickory or mixed hardwood-pine forests.

 Taxonomy

 Spiranthes sheviakii was first identified by Charles Sheviak (who it is named after) as his "old field ecotype" of S. cernua.
 In 2021 Michael Hough and M.A.
 Young described it as a new species and as a likely ancient hybrid of S. cernua and S. ochroleuca.
+This led to differing views among botanists as to whether the description as a new species makes sense, or whether it should be seen as a synonym to the modern hybrid with the same parents, Spiranthes × kapnosperia.